Q: I am filling in the accommodation application form, but can’t decide which price band to select. What are the rooms like in different price bands?

 A: No, students must not bring any electrical cooking appliances (for example sandwich toasters, rice cookers, slow cookers etc.) into College.
 Students with special dietary needs, who feel they will need to cater for themselves while at Trinity, should contact the Accommodation Office in advance of the room ballot with details of their requirements.

 You may bring your own kettle for your room, provided that it is kept on a tray.
-As part of the legal documentation which you sign at the beginning of each year, you must certify that any electrical equipment you have brought into College is correctly wired and safe to use.

 Q: I’d like to bring my bike – what do I need to do about this?